pixel-point/pixelpoint-website/content/case-studies/ebpf/index.md

 Thanks to a partnership with Isovalent, we got the opportunity to improve it.
 Soon enough, we developed a new eBPF home, which featured a modern, utilitarian design with a clean and professional aesthetic.
 The site is optimized for search engines and includes clear, concise messaging that effectively conveys eBPF's key value propositions.

-Since the launch of the new site, eBPF has seen a significant increase in traffic and engagement, with positive feedback from the community.
+Since the launch of the new site, eBPF has received a positive feedback from the community.
 This success highlights the importance of collaboration and the value of creating accessible resources for emerging technologies like eBPF.